surveyjs/survey-library/docs/get-started-react.md

 }
 ```

-If you replicate the code correctly, you should see the following survey:
+If you replicate the code correctly, you should see the following form:

 ![Get Started with SurveyJS - Primitive Survey](images/get-started-primitive-survey.png)